shreyakejriwal02/SARO_CORE2023/README.md

 # CORE2023_SAR
-Search and rescue decision support system for estimating survival rate and based on that efficiently allocating resources
+Search and rescue decision support system for estimating building damage, survival rate and injury profile based on building characteristics.
+Determining the allocation and scheduling of rescue groups and teams after the disaster.